benmkent/SparseGridsKit.jl/docs/src/sparsegridintegration.md

     f_on_grid = [[f(x[1]), f(x[2])^2] for x in get_grid_points(sg)]
     # Test integrate_on_sparsegrid
     integral_result = integrate_on_sparsegrid(sg, f_on_grid, pcl)
-    integral_result ≈ [1.0,1.0]
 ```
-The integral estimate is improved by using a sparse grid with more grid points.
+The estimated integral is improved by using a sparse grid with more grid points.
-The integral can be evaluated explicitly, and it is seen that the quadrature gets the correct result.
+The integral can be evaluated explicitly, and it is seen that using an larger sparse grid gets the correct result $[2.0,92/15]$.
 ```@example int1
     n,k = 2,4
     mi_set = create_smolyak_miset(n,k)